AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 >title="Run date"
 >abstract="The date on which the report executes.
 Must be at least one day after the report end date and can be up to 46 days in the future."

-Set the **[!UICONTROL Report date range]** to cover the flight dates of the campaign you want to evaluate. [!DNL AMC] supports a 365-day lookback window with a maximum span of 90 days.
+Set the **[!UICONTROL Report date range]** to cover the dates during which the campaign was actively running. [!DNL AMC] supports a 365-day lookback window with a maximum span of 90 days.

 >[!NOTE]
 >